Have you ever asked yourself, “How can I make a counseling encounter with an individual pleasant?”

 Take a step . . .

 Begin today to memorize God’s Word.
 Choose one passage from the Old Testament and one passage from the New Testament to commit to memory this week.
-Choose a couple of additional passages that you will memorize as time goes on.
+Continue to add to your collection of memorized verses over time.

 Want more?
 Click here…